GenesysCloudBlueprints/conversation-model-to-sql-blueprint/blueprint/index.md

 category: 6
 summary: |
   This Genesys Blueprint provides an example of how to design an SQL database for storing JSON data, specifically from the [POST
-  /api/v2/analytics/conversations/details/query](https://developer.genesys.cloud/api/rest/v2/analytics/#post-api-v2-analytics-conversations-details-query) endpoint.
+  /api/v2/analytics/conversations/details/query](/api/rest/v2/analytics/#post-api-v2-analytics-conversations-details-query) endpoint.
 A project containing a dockerized postgres database and Node.js Typescript driver will be included as an example.
 ---

-# Conversation model to SQL Blueprint

-This Genesys Blueprint provides an example of how to design an SQL database for storing JSON data, specifically from the [POST
+This Genesys Blueprint provides an example of how to design an SQL database for storing JSON data, specifically from the [POST /api/v2/analytics/conversations/details/query](/api/rest/v2/analytics/#post-api-v2-analytics-conversations-details-query) endpoint.
-/api/v2/analytics/conversations/details/query](https://developer.genesys.cloud/api/rest/v2/analytics/#post-api-v2-analytics-conversations-details-query) endpoint.
 A project containing a dockerized postgres database and Node.js Typescript driver will be included as an example.

 ![ERDiagram](images/erdiagram.png "ERDiagram")

 ## Solution components
 * **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
-* **PostgreSQL** - An open source object-relational database system.
+* **[PostgreSQL](https://www.postgresql.org/)** - An open source object-relational database system.
-* **Docker** - A set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+* **[Docker](https://www.docker.com/)** - A set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+Recommended version: 19.0.0
-* **Node.js** - An open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
+* **[Node.js](https://nodejs.org/en/)** - An open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
+Recommended version: 15.0.0

 ## Software Development Kit (SDK)
 * **Genesys Cloud Platform API SDK** - This SDK is used for sending requests to the conversations details endpoint to obtain data for writing into the database.